Biocide:

 Triclosan is an endocrine disruptor.

-Chemically, triclosan closely resembles some estrogens and can disrupt hormone processes.
-For example this research demonstrated that triclosan hastens the transformation of tadpoles into adult frogs.
-Effects included
+This research demonstrated that triclosan hastens the transformation of tadpoles into adult frogs.

 - Significant weight loss